Powerball October 27 Winning Numbers: See If You Won The $750 Million Prize

 — CBS News (@CBSNews) October 25, 2018

 Many states have reported a record number of ticket sales in the last week, both for the Mega Millions and Powerball drawings, which itself makes it more likely that someone will match all of the Powerball winning numbers for October 27.
 The website Lotto Report tracks weekly sales, there were 119 million tickets sold for Wednesday’s unsuccessful drawing and it is likely to grow even larger for Saturday’s draw.
-This week’s giant Mega Millions drawing led to 370 million tickets sales, the report added, a level that all but guarantees that the winning combination is sold.
+This week’s giant Mega Millions drawing led to the selling of 370 million tickets, the report added, a level that all but guarantees that the winning combination is sold.

-If no one happens to match the Powerball winning numbers, the drawing will eclipse $1 billion and could begin to approach the all-time record if it can go two drawings without a winner.
+If no one happens to match the Powerball winning numbers, the drawing will eclipse $1 billion and could begin to approach the all-time record if it can go two more drawings without a winner.